Treatment for Postpartum Depression Overview

 Postpartum Depression Therapy

 Other forms of therapy can involve the spouse or other family members to promote a holistic approach to healing.
-Depending on the situation, relationship therapy for spouses may be an important factor in recovering from postpartum depression.
+Depending on the situation, relationship therapy for spouses may be important in recovering from postpartum depression.

-Postpartum Depression Medication
+Treating Postpartum Depression With Medication

 The choice of medication will depend on: